Real Estate Prices and Overview

 might notice whether the buildings all date from a certain time period or whether

 shop signs are in multiple languages.
 This particular neighborhood in Bristol,

 the Bath Addition / Margo Gardens neighborhood, has some outstanding things about the way it

 looks and its way of life that are worth highlighting.

 Notable & Unique: Modes of Transportation

-the Bath Addition / Margo Gardens neighborhood commuting on a bicycle to and
+revealed that the Bath Addition / Margo Gardens neighborhood is a fantastic

 Notable & Unique: Diversity